veltalldev/portfolio/content/professional/problem-solving/curried-function.md

 3. Can handle any number of arguments
 4. Returns the final result when needed

-All we need to add to our understanding is a mechanism for alternating between addition and subtraction.
+All we need to add to our current understanding is a mechanism for alternating between addition and subtraction.
 We already know how to maintain and update states between calls, so this is a trivial matter of declaring, maintaining, updating a boolean flag.

 Here's our solution: